Prom3th3us/Getting_and_Cleaning_Data_Project/codebook.md

 - 'README.md'
 - 'codebook.md'
 - 'run_analysis.R': An R script that will download the raw dataset (from [here]( https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)) if not already in the directory and extract the tidy dataset.
-- 'tidy_full.csv': The first tidy dataset containing measurements on the mean and the standard deviation of each feature.
+- 'tidy_full.txt': The first tidy dataset containing measurements on the mean and the standard deviation of each feature.
-- 'tidy_average.csv': The second tidy dataset created from the first.
+- 'tidy_average.txt': The second tidy dataset created from the first.
 It contains the average of each feature for each activity and each subject.

 ---